You can offer different types of discounts in your store, including discounts for:

 Products by category

-Applies to one or more specific product categories.
-Select one or more categories to receive the discount.
+Applies to each product in the selected categories.
+You can select one or more categories to receive the discount.
 For example, $20 off all items in the “Summer” and “Swimwear” categories.

 For help adding categories, visit Organizing products.

 You can require customers use a promo code to apply the discount.
 Or, if you're on the Commerce Advanced plan, you can automatically apply the discount if the order meets certain conditions, no code required.